jose-correia/surf-ai-chatbot/README.md

 GOOGLE_SERVICE_ACCOUNT_KEYS="" - path to JSON with GCP credentials
 ```

+## Integration with Facebook Messenger

+The API supports Facebook Messenger events so that the bot can be deployed in that platform.

-Finally you have to follow the steps in the [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/introduction) guide in order to create the Facebook Application and setup the webhook.
+For this, we have to follow the steps in the [Messenger Platform](https://developers.facebook.com/docs/messenger-platform/introduction) guide in order to create the Facebook Application and setup the webhook, pointing to `/messenger_webhook`.

-The server running the API has to have a valid SSL Certificate in order to be accepted by the Facebook Messenger API.
+The machine running the server has to have a valid SSL Certificate in order to be accepted by the Facebook Messenger API.